Nanobe

-A nanobe (/ˈnænoʊb, ˈneɪnoʊb/) is a tiny filamental structure first found in some rocks and sediments.
-Some scientists hypothesize that nanobes are the smallest form of life, 1/10 the size of the smallest known bacteria.

-No conclusive evidence exists that these structures are, or are not, living organisms, so their classification is controversial.
+A nanobe (/ˈnænoʊb, ˈneɪnoʊb/) is a tiny filamental structure that was found in some rocks and sediments by a research team in 1996.
+When they were discovered, some scientists hypothesized that nanobes were the smallest form of life.
+However, after the original research was published in 1998, no further research reports have been published about nanobes.
+They are one-tenth the size of the smallest known bacteria.
+There is no conclusive evidence that these structures are living organisms.

 The 1996 discovery of nanobes was published in 1998 by Uwins et al., from the University of Queensland, Australia.
-They were found growing from rock samples (both full-diameter and sidewall cores) of Jurassic and Triassic sandstones, originally retrieved from an unspecified number of oil exploration wells off Australia's west coast.
+They were found in rock samples (both full-diameter and sidewall cores) of Jurassic and Triassic sandstones, originally retrieved from an unspecified number of oil exploration wells off Australia's west coast.
 Depths of retrieval were between 3400 m and 5100 m below the sea bed.
-While Uwins et al. present assertions against it, they do not exclude the possibility that the nanobes are from a surface contaminant, not from the rock units cited.
+Uwins et al. do not exclude the possibility that the nanobes are from a surface contaminant.

 The smallest are just 20 nanometers in diameter.
-Some researchers believe that these structures are crystal growths, but the staining of these structures with dyes that bind to DNA might indicate that they are living organisms.
+Some researchers believe that these structures are crystal growths, although these structures can be stained with dyes that bind to DNA.

 They are similar to the structures found in ALH84001, a Mars meteorite found in the Antarctic.
 A 2022 study concluded that ALH84001 did not contain Martian life; the discovered organic molecules were found to be associated with abiotic processes (ie, "serpentinization and carbonation reactions that occurred during the aqueous alteration of basalt rock by hydrothermal fluids") produced on the very early Mars four billion years ago instead.

-Nanobes are similar in size to nanobacteria, which are also structures that had been proposed to be extremely small living organisms.
-However, these two should not be confused: Nanobacteria were thought to be cellular organisms, while nanobes are hypothesized (by some) to be a previously unknown form of life or protocells.